What Makes for Great Manufacturing Equipment Design?

 What Makes Manufacturing Equipment Great?

 There are a handful of key factors that go into determining great design in manufacturing equipment.
-These factors are important to consider both before making a new purchase.
+These factors are important to consider before making a new purchase.

 Finding faults in your current equipment setup can also help to improve its current design for modifications, as well as possibly prevent purchasing equipment with the same known shortcomings.